-This class is intended for those with some developmental editing experience or who have taken the Beginning + Intermediate DE for Fiction classes or the self-paced DE 1 through 6 classes.
+This four-week, instructor-led class is intended for those with some developmental editing experience or who have taken the Beginning + Intermediate DE for Fiction classes or the self-paced DE 1 through 6 classes.
 It is entirely online and asynchronous (you don’t have to be in any particular place at any particular time) but weekly assignments are due by specific deadlines.

-Though writers and editors have borrowed the term “world-building” from the science fiction and fantasy genres, the practice is important for any other writing fiction in any genre.
+Though writers and editors have borrowed the term “world-building” from the science fiction and fantasy genres, creating a believable story world is important for any author writing fiction in any genre.

 This class shows how developmental editors can help authors create story worlds the reader will happily enter into—not just by effectively describing a particular setting but by avoiding common world-building problems (such as info-dumping/overuse of exposition) and ensuring that the “rules” of the story world make sense and that the author doesn’t inadvertently violate them.

 The course covers: